aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 ### Method references

-Instead writing a lambdas you always use a method reference which passes the lambda's parameters through named method.
+Instead of writing a lambdas you always use a method reference which passes the lambda's parameters through named method.
 A method reference is an alternate syntax for a lambda expression, which in essence passes the lambda's parameters through to a named method.
 It is fair to say "a method reference *is* a lambda expression", except when specifically